 Josselin chateau dominates the town centre.
 The castle was originally built around the 11th century, but underwent substantial transformation during the 17th century to make it more comfortable as living accommodation, and again a few decades later when a significant part of the original structure was demolished, but it remains a very imposing castle.

 A little sombre in appearance on the canal-side, the castle has three large round towers to break up the appearance, and also an unattached prison tower (originally the castle had nine towers in all).
 The side of the castle away from the river is more decorative following the renaissance period changes, and there is a lot of interesting stonework and carving around the doors and windows.

 The castle is still owned and inhabited by the Rohan family, who originally built it.

 The interior of the chateau features furnishings dating from the 17th to 19th century, with the grand fireplaces being a particular feature.
 The gardens at Josselin Chateau are another highlight of a visit - well maintained and worth visiting, and featuring a 'French style' garden and an 'English style' garden.
 Also in the grounds of the chateau there is a dolls museum containing over 3000 dolls.
 The castle is open for guided visits from April to October.

 Return to the canal for a pleasant stroll along the banks below the chateau, then cross the bridge for a stroll around the 'Sainte-Croix' region of Josselin.

-Although the town is perhaps smaller than you might expect from the size of the castle, the centre is very pretty and very pleasant to explore.
+Although Josselin is perhaps a smaller town than you might expect from the size of the castle, the centre is very pretty and pleasant to explore.

 Attractions close to Josselin